There are 73 upcoming classes.

 Join the Nonfiction Book Club to share your thoughts on a varied array of Nonfiction selections.

 This listing is for the online session, but this book discussion group meets in hybrid format so you may attend either online via Zoom or phone, or in person at the Savage Branch.
 We meet in the Savage Studio, near the teen area.
-View the in-person session here: https://howardcounty.librarycalendar.com/event/nonfiction-book-club-person-18
+If you would like to attend online, please register to receive the Zoom link.

 Noontime Books--IN PERSON